A Unified Community Detection, Visualization and Analysis method: introduction

-The next section will present a state-of-the-art on community detection techniques using different types of graphs.
-Section \ref{sec3} will follow by focusing on a new method to unify all types of graphs.
-Section \ref{sec4} will then display how our unifying method is particularly valuable in computing and analyzing overlapping communities.
-In section \ref{sec:Visualization} will discuss the visualization issue as applied to overlapping communities, while section \ref{sec5} will provide several practical results on various types of graph datasets.
+The next section will present a state-of-the-art on community detection methods using different types of graphs.
+Section \ref{sec3} will follow by focusing on a new method to unify all types of graphs; it uses a definition of modularity for bipartite graphs directly derived from modularity for unipartite graph which is presented in Annex 1 (section \ref{sec:Annex-1}).
+Section \ref{sec4} will then demonstrate how our unifying method is particularly valuable in computing, visualizing and analyzing partitioned and overlapping communities.
+Section \ref{sec5} presents several practical results on different types of graph data sets.
+The conclusion in section \ref{sec:Conclusion} discusses the pros and cons of our method in the light of these experimental results.